Hansmu/typescript-tutorial/Readme.md

 Union can be used to allow different types. (: number | string)

 Literals can be used to limit a parameter to certain values.

+Type alises can be used to make references to types easier.